kasperjunge/vibe-coding.dk/spec_driven_development/Exercise_Spec_Driven_Development.md

 Once copied, you can invoke them using `/quick_prototype`, `/clarify_requirements`, `/clarify_design`, `/create_plan`, and `/implement_plan`.

-**Command structure:**
-Each command has six sections:

-(1) Title & Description
-(2) Initial Setup - what the agent responds when invoked (3) Workflow - step-by-step actions
-(4) Guidelines - dos and don'ts
-(5) Chat Output Format - what agent says to user
-(6) File Output Format - template for generated files.

-Skim the commands to get an understanding of what they do.

 ### 3. Prototyping Phase (Optional but Recommended)